 What to think about when choosing vacant land loans

-Before you compare different land loan products on the Canstar website, here are some important things to consider when looking for a loan to purchase land.
+Before you apply for a land loan, here are some important things to consider when looking for a loan to purchase land.

 Banks are usually more conservative with land loans

 Banks are often more careful when considering applications for a loan to purchase land.
 Many lenders view vacant land loans as more risky than other types of home loans for reasons such as the following:

 - Land prices can fluctuate much more rapidly than the price of an existing home, particularly in regional areas.

-- Vacant land can take much longer to sell than an existing home.
+- Vacant land can take longer to sell than an existing home.

 Lenders may worry about what will happen if you default on your loan and they end up with a plot of land with no house on it.

 For this reason, vacant land loans are often harder to find in Australia than construction loans or home loans to buy a house and land package.
-However, there are options out there, so it’s worth comparing home loans on the Canstar website.

 If you think you will be ready to start building your house in the near future, you may wish to consider a construction loan rather than a land loan.
 The table below displays a snapshot of principal and interest variable home loan products available for construction on Canstar’s database and with links to lenders’ websites, sorted by Star Rating and then alphabetically by provider.
 The products and star ratings displayed are based on a loan amount of $600,000 at 80% LVR for a property in NSW.
 Check upfront with your provider and read the loan documentation to confirm the details of a particular loan product and whether it meets your needs before deciding to commit to it.

 The size of the plot of land is an important consideration when looking for a land loan.